elipousson/presentations/2016-07-22-baltimore-data-day.md

 Note:

 We are interested in sharing our experience with community organizations and small nonprofits who care about housing, community development, and historic preservation.
-We're also really interested in hearing from you about how you think we can use data to inform decision-making and educate residents, board members, and other stakeholders.
+We're also interested in hearing from you about how you think we can use data to inform decision-making and educate residents, board members, and other stakeholders.

 Image: [Old toolbox, February 22, 2007, skistz/Flickr (CC BY-SA 2.0)](https://www.flickr.com/photos/skistz/398429879/)